uhd-urz/elAPI/README.md

 - `elab_strict_version_match` controls what elAPI should do if an unsupported eLabFTW version is detected. eLabFTW does introduce breaking API change from time to time.
 Starting from elAPI 2.4.5, elAPI maintains [a strict set of eLabFTW versions](#compatibility), i.e., elAPI and its plugins are expected to work for these versions.
 This is to prevent unexpected behavior due to the breaking changes.
-If the detected eLabFTW server version is not supported, elAPI by default (`elab_strict_version_match: warn`) will throw a warning message and continue to run any command/plugin.
-When `elab_strict_version_match` is set to `abort`, elAPI will show an `ERROR` message and abort immediately.
-When `elab_strict_version_match` is set to `yolo`, elAPI will ignore any version support conflict.
+If the detected eLabFTW server majo.minor version is not supported, elAPI by default (`elab_strict_version_match: warn_minor_only`) will throw a warning message and continue normally. `elab_strict_version_match` currently accepts the following modes/values:
+    - `abort`: elAPI will show an `ERROR` message and abort immediately.
+    - `abort_minor_only`: elAPI will ignore the eLabFTW version patch number in _major.minor.patch_ version ( e.g., `1` is the patch number in version `5.5.1`).
+If the _major.minor_ version isn't supported, elAPI will abort immediately.
+    - `warn`: elAPI will show an `WARNING` message and continue normally.
+    - `warn_minor_only`: The **default**. elAPI will ignore the eLabFTW version patch number in _major.minor.patch_ version ( e.g., `1` is the patch number in version `5.5.1`).
+If the _major.minor_ version isn't supported, elAPI will show a warning and continue normally.
+    - `yolo`: elAPI will ignore any version support conflict.
 - `enable_http2` enables HTTP/2 protocol support which by default is turned off.
 Be aware of [known issues](https://github.com/encode/httpx/discussions/2112) with HTTP/2 if you are making async requests with a heavy load.